RedHatQE/firewatch/docs/contribution_guide.md

 - `JIRA_TOKEN`: The token needed to log in to the Jira service account that firewatch will use.
 - `JIRA_SERVER`: URL to Jira server you would like to test against (should be `https://issues.stage.redhat.com`)
 - `BUILD_ID`: Build ID from failed job you are testing with (`1696039978221441024` if using job from the example in step 1)
+- `PULL_NUMBER`: PUll number for the PR of the rehearsal job you are testing with.
+If using a rehearsal job.
 - `JOB_NAME_SAFE`: Safe job name from the prow job you are testing with (`openshift-pipelines-interop-aws` if using the job from the example in step 1)
 - `JOB_NAME`: Full prow job name that you are testing with (`periodic-ci-openshift-pipelines-release-tests-release-v1.11-openshift-pipelines-ocp4.14-lp-interop-openshift-pipelines-interop-aws` if using the job from the example in step 1)
 - `FIREWATCH_CONFIG`: Config you would like to test with.
 Use the [configuration guide](configuration_guide.md) for help.